TheoWinterhalter/ghost-reflection/doc/index.md

 to generate the [autosubst/CCAST] and [autosubst/GAST] modules.
 [autosubst/core], [autosubst/unscoped] and [SubstNotations] contain the
 Autosubst library and some notations.
-[autosubst/RAsimpl] contains implementation for the `rasimpl` tactic.
+[autosubst/RAsimpl] contains implementation for the `rasimpl` tactic, whereas [autosubst/CCAST_rasimpl] and [autosubst/GAST_rasimpl] provide the corresponding instances for CC and GTT.

 [ContextDecl] defines contexts for both theories.